cast42/pydantic_ai_mlx/docs/index.md

 ## Application Entry Point (`src/main.py`)

 The application’s main module lives at `src/main.py`.
-It configures Logfire with `send_to_logfire='if-token-present'`, so nothing leaves your machine unless a token is configured, and exposes a `main()` function that emits a structured startup log and prints the greeting.
-Run `just run` (or `uv run python -m src.main`) to exercise the entry point.
-The same behaviour is documented here so MkDocs keeps the landing page in sync with the code.
+It configures Logfire with `send_to_logfire='if-token-present'`, creates an MLX-backed Outlines model, wraps it with a Pydantic AI `Agent`, and runs the agent once with a sample prompt.
+The console output mirrors the agent response, showing a “Thinking Process” block followed by the final answer.
+Run `just run` (or `uv run python -m src.main`) to exercise the entry point locally.